JuliaHEP/UnROOT.jl/README.md

  [-0.0015697479]
  ...

-# reading branch is also thread-safe, although may not be faster depending to disk I/O and cache
+# reading branch is also thread-safe, although may not be much faster depending to disk I/O and cache
 julia> using ThreadsX

 julia> branch_names = keys(t["Events"])